IrdetoOSS/elsie-dee-microservices/README.md

 You don't need to clone the project, just download the two compose files and the script.
 The images will be pulled from hub.docker.

-After running the script, go to ```http://localhost:8083```, you will see the Eureka dashboard and all applications registered to it.
+After running the script, go to ```http://localhost:8083```, you will see the Eureka dashboard.
+As the other services start, you will be able to see them registered to Eureka.

 # Using Docker images